PaulGilmartin/django-queryhunter/README.md

 We have used this on a production level code base and has outperformed similar libraries in diagnosing certain kinds of performance issues.
 We however have **not** yet enabled it in a production environment, so proceed with caution here.
-Note also that the aim of queryhunter is to identify the lines of your application code *only* which result in SQL queries.
+Note also that the aim of queryhunter is to identify the lines of your application code which result in SQL queries.
-It does not profile third party libraries (including Django itself).
-Another thing to note is that this library is no where near as fancy, feature complete or as well tested as, e.g. django-silk.
+It can however be configured to profile third party code with the appropriate choice of `QUERYHUNTER_BASE_DIR`, as explained in the [Installation](#installation) section below.

 ## Installation